shellscape/webpack-plugin-serve/README.md

 If set, allows for overriding the `WebSocket` address, which corresponds to the server address by default.
 Values for this option should be in a valid `{host}:{port}` format. e.g. `localhost:433`.

+#### `client.protocol`
+Type: `String`

+If set, allows for overriding the `WebSocket` protocol scheme string, which corresponds to the server protocol scheme by default.
+Values for this option should be one of the following: `ws` or `wss`.

 #### `client.retry`
 Type: `Boolean`